-Youngkin’s balancing act with Trump appears to pay off in Virginia governor’s race
+Youngkin’s balancing act with Trump appears to pay off in Va. governor’s race

 Trump, who is known for his public demands of fealty, allowed Youngkin to cast himself as his own man, declining to invite Trump to campaign with him and deflecting questions about his support for Trump’s more polarizing views in an effort to make inroads in the well-heeled Northern Virginia suburbs.

 The former president instead stayed focused on turning out his own supporters — deploying his email and text message lists to coax his voters to the polls while refusing to acknowledge any daylight between Youngkin and himself.
-When Trump spoke on the race, he focused on core issues like education and taxes, not the false conspiracies about the 2020 election more likely to alienate moderate voters.
+When Trump spoke about the race, he focused on core issues such as education and taxes, not the false claims about the 2020 election more likely to alienate moderate voters.

-“I’ve gotten to know him so well and our relationship is so great,” Trump said about Youngkin, in a tele-town hall with supporters that was closed to the press and public on Monday night.
+“I’ve gotten to know him so well and our relationship is so great,” Trump said about Youngkin, in a tele-town hall with supporters that was closed to the news media and public on Monday night.
 “The fake news media would like to say something else because they want our big, giant, beautiful base like there has never been before to not vote as much as they are going to.”

-This strategic turn by a president lacked the scorched-earth appeal that Trump has used in the past to juice voter enthusiasm.
+This strategic turn lacked the scorched-earth appeal that Trump has used in the past to heighten voter enthusiasm.
 But it charted a clear path for Republican success in a blue-leaning state where Democrats have won every statewide contest since 2012.

 It’s an approach Republicans say they hope to repeat next year as they seek to reclaim ground among college-educated and female voters that Trump abandoned in his two presidential runs.

-“For the midterm, I think in each state you are going to see a different approach coming from Donald Trump,” said Mercedes Schlapp, a former Trump campaign adviser who introduced Trump on the call.
+“For the midterm, I think in each state you are going to see a different approach coming from Donald Trump,” said Mercedes Schlapp, a former Trump campaign adviser who introduced him on the call.

-The dominant theory among House and Senate Republican strategists is that the party needs to do two things to win back control of the House and Senate next year: maintain the support of Trump’s most devoted voters without him on the ballot and grow the suburban vote.
+The dominant theory among House and Senate Republican strategists is that the party needs to do two things to win back control of the chambers next year: Maintain the support of Trump’s most loyal voters without him on the ballot and grow the suburban vote.
 It’s a strategy that only works if Trump stays engaged, but also pulls back on the demands that fellow Republicans pay constant homage to him and his more extreme positions.

-“You want to hold the people that Trump brought into the party, but then move into the suburbs,” said former Rep. Tom Davis (R-Va.), who previously represented parts of Fairfax County.
-“You don’t embrace him but you don’t dump him because he is still the heart and soul of the party.”
+“You want to hold the people that Trump brought into the party, but then move into the suburbs,” said former congressman Tom Davis (R-Va.), who previously represented parts of Fairfax County.
+“You don’t embrace him but you don’t dump him, because he is still the heart and soul of the party.”

-Democrats have countered by broadcasting plans to follow the playbook of Democratic gubernatorial candidate Terry McAuliffe to keep those suburban voters afraid of voting Republican, using continuing voter concern about Trump, his divisive approach to politics and his role in an attempted insurrection at the U.S. Capitol on January 6 to drive turnout.
+Democrats have countered by broadcasting plans to follow the playbook of Democratic gubernatorial candidate Terry McAuliffe to keep those suburban voters afraid of voting Republican, using continuing voter concern about Trump, his divisive approach to politics and his role in an insurrection at the U.S. Capitol on Jan.
+6 to drive turnout.

 Virginia was the first major testing ground of the competing theories.
 Trump as an issue did not appear to be enough to stop the commonwealth from reverting to historical patterns as early returns were counted.
 In every gubernatorial election for decades, with the exception of McAuliffe’s win in 2013, Virginia has voted for a governor from the party not holding the White House.